L-Blondy/up-fetch/README.md

 // using the onResponseError callback upfetch('https://a.b.c', {
    onResponseError(error) {
-      // the error is already typed
+      // the error is already typed as `CustomResponseError` },
-   },
 })